clear-nus/TICC-MCP/README.md

 ### Setup 3 - Varying number of shopping lists
 In this setup, the number of shopping items is fixed at 5 and number of search samples is fixed at 50000.
 The number of shopping lists is varied from 5 to 10.

 For an n-shopping list setup, use the first n shopping lists used for Setup 1.
 Vary `reward_space` in `driver.py` accordingly.
-The actual capability setup is also the same as Setup 1.
+The actual capabilities setup is also the same as Setup 1.